tsmatz/reinforcement-learning-tutorials/Readme.md

 # Reinforcement Learning algorithms by Python from Scratch

-This repository shows you what's doing in typical reinforcement learning (RL) methods with intuitive explanations and several lines of Python code.
+This repository shows you what's doing in typical reinforcement learning (RL) methods with intuitive (but mathematical) explanations and several lines of Python code.

 ## Table of Contents